stardot/AcornsoftLisp/4.06-reassembly/README.md

-This directory contains the disassmebled and edited source of Acornsoft Lisp 4.06 along with tools for building it.
+This directory contains the disassembled and edited source of Acornsoft Lisp 4.06 along with tools for building it.

 The original disassembly and merging of comments from the printed